mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

 1. Preserve P4 at owner audit `270feca`/A1 manifest `3297c808…`, P5 at owner
-   evidence `0bc0d37`, and the original P6 packet/raw bytes at Luna manifest `d16787b3…`.
-Do not reinterpret unimplemented designs, losing families, the handwritten CSS reader, killed EUW or inadmissible P6 raw rows as a candidate.
+   evidence `0bc0d37`, and the original P6 plus A1 packet/raw bytes at
+   manifests `d16787b3…`/`43944afe…`.
+Do not reinterpret unimplemented designs, losing families, the handwritten CSS reader, killed EUW or inadmissible P6/A1 raw rows as a candidate.
-2. Resume only the existing Luna seat for immutable P6-A1.
-Propagate sticky `-2` from the first `sepBy` element, separator and later element; restore the exact local atomic checkpoint; report the typed public fault; and add exact direct probes at all three positions.
+2. Resume only the existing Luna seat for immutable P6-A2.
+Complete one scalar checkpoint schema across all typed-fault boundaries and recovery-sync, assert every direct/nested/boundary fault row, and compare `JSON.parse`, exact M2, rebuilt M2 and A2 independently.
 Do not add regions, slabs, journals, finalizers, scanners, compilers, VMs, generated grammars, wrappers, fallbacks, compatibility aliases or alternate executors.
 3. Only after every corrected pre-timing probe is green, run a new scale-4 exact accepted-M2 `jsonParser` alternating immutable-success cell across